A Healing Place Designed for Kids

 Cardiology: Pediatric cardiologists treat heart-related birth defects, disorders and disease in newborns through young adults.

-Ear, Nose, and Throat: If your child has chronic ear infections, speech delays, sinus problems or sleep issues, see the specialists at Sanford Ear, Nose and Throat.
+Ear, Nose and Throat: If your child suffers with chronic ear infections, speech delays, sinus problems or sleep issues, see the specialists at Sanford Ear, Nose and Throat.

 Endocrinology: If you suspect hormonal or growth-related disorders in your child, see our pediatric endocrinologists for the diagnosis and treatment of endocrine system conditions.